cognitedata/deploy-functions-oidc/README.md

 # I have a question

 There will be questions.
 Crowdsourcing is required.
-Use issues, or if you are an internal Cognite employee, you can also hit us up on slack on #help-forge
+Use issues, or if you are an internal Cognite employee, you can also hit us up on slack on #help-inso-tech-community